Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Heat Transfer in Fracture–Matrix Systems

-where $V_j$ is the volume of voxel $j$, $S_{ij}$ is the surface area on the shared edge between voxels $j$ and $i$.
-The velocity $u_{ij}>0$ is considered positive if voxel $i$ is downstream from voxel $j$, conversely it is negative if voxel $i$ is upstream from $j$.
+where $S_{ij}$ is the surface area of the shared interface between cells $i$ and $j$, and $u_{ij}>0$ denotes a velocity directed from $j$ to $i$ (negative otherwise).

+The last term in Eq.~\eqref{discrete_ADE}, $\mathcal{B}_i(t)$, accounts for the local heat exchange between the fluid and the surrounding rock matrix, as defined in Eq.~\eqref{B_def}.
+Using the dimensionless temperature anomaly $\Delta T = (T-T_0)/(T_1-T_0)$, it reads

+which represents the temporally nonlocal (memory) response of the rock matrix and corresponds to a fractional-order sink term with kernel $(t-\tau)^{-1/2}$.

+This term acts as a distributed sink in the fracture energy balance, and ensures continuity of temperature and heat flux at the fracture–matrix interface.
+Its inclusion in Eq.~\eqref{discrete_ADE} preserves energy conservation in the discrete system and provides the physical basis for the transition to the Master Equation and the time-domain random walk (TDRW) formulation described below.

-Equation \eqref{descrete_ADE} describes the balance of thermal energy within each finite volume and can be interpreted as a conservative exchange with neighboring voxels.
-This formulation can be recast as a Master Equation by defining the mobile particle density at node $i$ as $g_i(t) = V_i T_{\textrm{f},i}(t)$.
+Equation~\eqref{discrete_ADE} expresses the conservative balance of thermal energy within each finite volume and can be recast as a Master Equation by introducing the conserved energy variable $g_i(t)=V_i\,T_{\mathrm{f},i}(t)$, which represents both the mobile thermal energy stored in cell $i$ and the corresponding density of TDRW particles used to sample its evolution.

+In the TDRW formulation, particles act as Lagrangian tracers that sample the stochastic residence--time structure of the coupled fracture--matrix system.
+Thermal transport is represented through the ensemble evolution of the conserved thermal energy $g_i(t)$ carried by each particle, which follows the same balance as the finite--volume advection--diffusion equation with a fracture--matrix sink term accounting for conductive heat exchange with the matrix.
+The corresponding aperture--averaged fracture temperature then follows as $T_{\mathrm{f},i}(t)=g_i(t)/V_i$.

-This reinterpretation enables a stochastic description of particle dynamics, in which the temporal evolution of $g_i(t)$ is governed by transition probabilities between neighboring voxels.
-Specifically, we define the probability $\mathbb{P}_{ij}$ of a particle jumping from vertex $\mathbf{x}_j$ to $\mathbf{x}_i$, and the associated mobile residence time $\tau_j$, as:
+This reinterpretation enables a stochastic description of particle dynamics, in which the temporal evolution of $g_i(t)$ is governed by transition probabilities between neighboring cells.
+Specifically, the probability $\mathbb{P}_{ij}$ of a particle jumping from cell $j$ to a neighbouring cell $i$, and the associated mobile residence time $\tau_j$, are given by

 Consequently, the evolution of the particle density is described by the following Master Equation: